ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

   fastcgi_param SERVER_PORT $my_port; # Uncomment the below for SSL offloading
 ```

-This tells Magento that despite the connection over from port 80 -> 8080 it should be treated as a secure connection due to the header x_forwarded_proto containing https.
+This tells Magento that although the connection is port 80 -> 8080 it should be treated as a secure connection due to the header x_forwarded_proto containing https.

 ```eval_rst
   .. meta::